Woman killed, 5-year-old critically injured in Wilmington crash

 Police said a 28-year-old man traveling southbound

-Police said a 34-year-old woman was driving a 2005 Mercy Mountaineer in the I-95 southbound lane at a high rate of speed when she failed to negotiate a curve in the roadway, drifting into the middle lane and striking a 2016 Honda Accord.
+Police said Melonie McGee, 34, was driving a 2005 Mercy Mountaineer in the I-95 southbound lane at a high rate of speed when she failed to negotiate a curve in the roadway, drifting into the middle lane and striking a 2016 Honda Accord.

 The woman then struck a guard rail and was ejected from the vehickle.
 The Mercury then overturned, ejecting a 5-year-old boy from the vehicle.